-The design from Rianne de Witte are timeless and made of sustainable materials.
+The design from fashion designer Rianne de Witte are timeless and made of sustainable materials.
 There is a visible link with craftmanship, romance and a distant reference to traditional clothing.

 Within the collection items for all seasons can be found.
 Some are new designs, others are being replaced or changed and some designs are permanent and represent classics of the brand.
 Therefore a popular item can be re-ordered again years later.